 Thin contents are no longer useful for SEO but same time ensures that you are providing some value to your audience.

-Another, important point to mention here is customizing the web page with styling options like bold, italic, underline or adding appropriate color scheme which lets people read your copy easily.
+Another, important point to mention here is customizing the web page with styling options like bold, italic, underline or adding an appropriate color scheme which lets people read your copy easily.

 Adding keywords naturally in the copy will help you to boost your SEO ranking.
 Use the keywords only 1-2% of all content in your blog post.
 It’ll not annoy the users, and they will stay on your site for the maximum time.

-The videos are another important content type you can use on your site to improve engagement of visitors and pull them in the buyer’s journey.
+The videos are another important content type you can use on your site to improve the engagement of visitors and pull them in the buyer’s journey.

 Don’t upload the videos directly to your website.
 Instead of that upload them to video sharing site like YouTube, Vimeo or DailyMotion, etc. and embed in your post.
 It will save your resources and increase the chances of referral traffic providing the double advantage.

 Image or any type of visual helps in engaging visitors with your blog post.
 You can convey your message in a better way through the graphical format.